backdrop-contrib/webform_localization/README.txt

 Example B: Manage localization for node/1 using translation by sync
 ------------------------------------------------------------------

 0. Create all webform components in the node/1 webform.
+Enable the Content translation module and be sure that the webform content type has enabled the multilanguage support (Enabled, with translation) at Publishing options.

 1. Go to the Webform tab for that node at node/1/webform.